ResursBank/ecomphp/README.md

 ## Testing: Bamboo, github actions and bitbucket pipelines

-NetCURL is tested within a few different suites.
-Due to the lack of "test time", tests are not entirely fulfilled in the Bitbucket cloud, which is why tests also are executed from other places on commits.
+EComPHP is tested within a few different suites.
+Due to the lack of "test time", tests are not entirely fulfilled in the Bitbucket Cloud, which is why tests also are executed from other places on commits.
 Below is a list of those instances.

 * [GitHub Actions 5.6+7.3-8.0](https://github.com/ResursBank/ecomphp/actions).
 * [Bitbucket Pipelines (7.3-8.0)](https://bitbucket.org/resursbankplugins/resurs-ecomphp/addon/pipelines/home).